 Liberia, Costa Rica: A Working City With Hidden Gems

-This cultural heritage originates from the first indigenous groups who populated the area 10,000 years ago.
+This cultural heritage originates from the first Indigenous groups who populated the area 10,000 years ago.
 According to history, the first humans who found Costa Rica (thousands of years before Christopher Columbus) arrived on the peninsula of Nicoya.
 During colonial times, Guanacaste was not part of Costa Rica.
-Given an option, the inhabitants of Nicoya, Santa Cruz, and Cañas decided that they did not want to belong to Nicaragua, but to Costa Rica and they announced their Anexion on the 25th of July 1824—now a national holiday.
+Given an option, the inhabitants of Nicoya, Santa Cruz, and Cañas decided that they did not want to belong to Nicaragua, but to Costa Rica, and they announced their annexation on July 25, 1824—now a national holiday.
 Culturally diverse, Guanacastecos are fiercely proud of their unique heritage.

 With approximately 60,000 inhabitants, Liberia is the regional hub of the Costa Rican northwest.
 It was known as the resting place for travelers between San José and Nicaragua (and beyond) for hundreds of years.
 Offering heat-escaping shade under its giant Guanacaste trees, and rich grazing land for the herds of cattle.
 Guanacaste, to this day, is still beef country

 Growth in the last decade has made Liberia a major hub for commerce, that previously was only accomplished in San José.
 The city has two major medical centers: The private hospital is Clinical Hospital San Rafaél Arcángel and the public one is Enrique Baltodano Briceño Hospital–both located downtown.
 Therefore, many treatments can be taken care of in Liberia rather than taking the long drive to San José.
 Progress also continues with the opening of the migration office and an official finger printing center, which helps with the residency process, as well as a COSEVI office for driver’s license renewal.